 The centre takes in all injured birds, both native and non-native, and where possible nurses the birds back to health for release into the wild.
 More than 60% of the birds that are brought into the centre are successfully released again.

-A special part of the centre is the Bayer incubation unit and kiwi recovery pens.
+A special part of the centre is the Elanco incubation vetinerary and education unit and Elanco kiwi pens.
 This facility is used to incubate eggs found in the wild and also as a recovery area for injured kiwi.